-This Cakey Strawberry Cobbler recipe is quick to prepare and bakes into a thick, sweet, yet still tart dessert.
-It has a fresh sliced strawberry layer topped with a golden brown cake like topping and a sprinkle of Turbinado sugar.
+This Cakey Strawberry Cobbler recipe has just 9 ingredients, 10 minutes of prep, and bakes into a thick, sweet, yet still tart dessert.
+It has a freshly sliced strawberry layer topped with a golden brown cake-like topping and a sprinkle of Turbinado sugar.

-This small batch recipe makes two individual large portions.
-This is a great dessert for two to make on date night, Valentine’s Day or any night of the week.
+We love cakey cobblers and this easy strawberry dessert makes two individual large portions.
+This is an excellent classic southern dessert for two to make on date night, Valentine’s Day, or any night of the week.
+Top them with scoops of vanilla ice cream, if desired.

 Need a main dish?
 Try these Slow cooker Stuffed Peppers or Individual Meatloaves.